ZedCode/how-to-golang-tdd/index.md

-    method               string      // request method being tested expectedResponseCode int         // the response code the server should send expectedResponseData string      // the data we expect to see in the response postData             interface{} // data we send to the server }
+    method               string      // request method being tested expectedResponseCode int         // the response code the server should send expectedResponseData string      // the data we expect to see in the response }
 ```

 This should allow us to define a simple test to ensure that when we make a `GET` request to `/` we get back back `{"status": "okay"}`.
-I've added `postData` as an `interface{}` for now because we're not actually going to post any data to our end point, but so that both a failing and passing test can be demonstrated, I'll show the code for making a `GET` request and a `POST` request.

 ### The TestIndexHandler function